Ravichandrachilde/Fact-Checked-News-Detector/README.md

 ### 6. **Streamlit App (Deployed)**
 - Loads model and data directly from HF Hub.
-- Features single/batch prediction, API augmentation, and Fact Check API override.
+- Features single prediction and Fact Check API override.
 - **Key Logic:** If news is post-2021 and labeled "fake" by model, Google Fact Check API result overrides model prediction if available.

 ---